gracefulife/clova-developer-guide/en/CIC/References/APIs/Clova.md

 ### Payload field

-None.
+None

 ### Remarks
-This directive message does not have a dialog ID(`dialogRequestId`).
+This directive message does not have a dialog ID (`dialogRequestId`).

 ### Message example